LeonSK116/reimbursement-app/README.md

 ![alt text](sample-1.png)

-### The frontend is in index.html, the backend is in app.py, and the styling is in style.css.
-The icons are now rounded rectangular buttons without borders.
+### The frontend is in the `frontend` directory, and the backend is in the `backend` directory.
+The frontend is a Flask app that serves the web interface, and the backend is a Flask API that handles data submission.

 Before running the app, please make sure to: